cyberbotics/webots-doc/automobile/road-segments.md

 bounding object.
 - `leftBorderBoundingObject`: Defines whether the left sidewalk should have a bounding object.
+- `rightFenceBoundingObject`: Defines whether the right fence (if any) should have a bounding object.
+- `leftFenceBoundingObject`: Defines whether the left fence (if any) should have a bounding object.
 - `castShadows`: defines whether the road should cast shadows.
 - `contactMaterial`: defines the road contact material (used by the ContactProperties node).